Hannah3012/requirement-analysis/README.md

 - **Security**: Sensitive operations like payments are handled via secure third-party integrations.
 - **Maintainability**: The microservices structure supports easier updates and maintenance of specific features or services.

+## Use Case Diagrams
+### What Are Use Case Diagrams?
+Use case diagrams are a type of UML (Unified Modeling Language) diagram used to visually represent the interactions between users (actors) and a system.
+They show what the system does (its functionality) from the user's perspective.

+### Benefits of Use Case Diagrams
+- To capture functional requirements of a system.
+- To show interactions between external users (actors) and the system.
+- To provide a high-level overview of how the system behaves.
+- To help both technical and non-technical stakeholders understand the system.